Partnership moves integrated care for the elderly into the community

 A new partnership is set to develop an integrated health management service for older people living in London’s Islington area, bringing care into the community.

-University College London Hospitals, working with The Whittington Hospital and other chief care providers in the borough, has been consigned by Islington’s Clinical Commissioning Group to form the Integrated Community Aging Team offering a multidisciplinary service to older residents.
+University College London Hospitals, working with The Whittington Hospital and other chief care providers in the borough, has been consigned by Islington’s Clinical Commissioning Group to form the Integrated Community Ageing Team offering a multidisciplinary service to older residents.

 The new facility, which trialled in mid-October, includes an initial two-hour assessment to evaluate physical, mental and social wellbeing, which is carried out in the patient’s own home.